 How Dadeville High School is coping after a shooting at a Sweet 16 party

-The hallways and cafeteria at Dadeville High School — known for being filled with laughter and chatter — were eerily quiet this past week as students grappled with the aftermath of a mass shooting at a classmate's sweet 16 party.
+The hallways and cafeteria at Dadeville High School — known for being filled with laughter and chatter — were eerily quiet this past week as students in the Alabama town grappled with the aftermath of a mass shooting at a classmate's Sweet 16 party.

 "Just walking into the lunch room, it was like you were in a library," Chris Hand, the school's principal, said.